bdanp/instance-manager/README.md

 - [ ] Volume encryption options
 - [ ] Leveraging the spot instances.
 - [ ] Support for K8s as GPU Pods as instance
+- [ ] Use relational database instead of flat json based database to store the instance state.